What is Raynaud’s syndrome?

 Raynaud’s occurs when blood vessels have spasms that constrict blood flow.
 These narrowed arteries are typically brought on by cold or stress.
 There is not a known cause for why these arteries narrow when exposed to cold or stress, but some research shows that it could be due to blood disorders.

-What are the symptoms of Raynaud's syndrome?
+What are symptoms of Raynaud's?

 As the blood flow slows down to your fingers or toes (or whatever part of your body is affected), it causes the pigment to wash away and turn the joints white.
 It’s possible they could also turn blue due to lack of oxygen.
 Blood flow will return to the joint after warming up.
 The amount of time it takes for blood flow to return will vary.
 Additional symptoms that be present include: